 Annapurna Circuit Trek via Tilicho Lake Overview

-of Nepal that combines two exciting trekking experiences, the classic Annapurna circuit and a side trip to one of the world highest Tilicho Lake.
+Guide and Porters for the safety on is rewarding and strenuous trekking route in the Annapurna region of Nepal that combines two exciting trekking experiences, the classic Annapurna circuit and a side trip to one of the world highest Tilicho Lake.
 This journey takes you through eye-catching landscapes, including lush green rhododendron forests, beautiful traditional villages, deep valleys, high mountain passes, providing an opportunity to experience the unique culture of the various ethnic groups.
 One of the major highlight of this trek is the Tilicho Lake which is stunning high – altitude Lake lies in the Manang district of Nepal.
 It is one of the highest Lakes in the world, formed by the glacial melt of the northern slope of Annapurna Mountain and Thorong peak at an elevation of 4919 m (16138 feet) above sea level.

 The lake is 85 m deep and is surrounded by high mountains Muktinath peak, Nilgiri, Khangsae and Tilicho.
 According to Nepali Department of Hydrology and Meteorology (2003), any aquatic organism has never been recorded in the lake.
 The lake holds both spiritual and cultural significance for the local people and considered a holy site.
 It is believed that the lake is the ancient Kak Bhusundi Lake mentioned in the epic Ramayan.
 During certain religious festivals, Hindu people around the world and pilgrims gather in Tilicho Lake to take holy baths, perform rituals, and pay their respects.